 Bullion is metal in a form that will have value primarily based on its mass and purity.
 Bullion will commonly be in bars, ingots, and coins for metals like platinum, silver, and gold.
 (Coins that primarily get their value by their scarcity or other types of valuation are not usually considered bullion.)

-When buying gold bullion, how do you determine the purity?
+When buying and selling gold bullion, how do you determine the purity?

 Bullion’s purity and value is determined by how much precious metal it contains, which is usually defined by the mass together with the percentage of the relevant metal.

-At Oxford Metals we calculate the purity of gold using the same techniques as other precious metals appraisers.
+As a gold bullion dealer, Oxford Metals calculates the purity of gold using the same techniques as other precious metals appraisers.
 We use the XRF machine which can determine the purity of gold.
-We also fire assay placer gold, which is mined from the ground, and brought in to us by miners.
+We also fire assay placer gold, which is mined from the ground, and brought to us by miners.

 Purity is also determined by the “mint”.
-For example, the 1 ounce Gold Eagle coin has its gold mixed together with other alloys to make it more lunar.
+For example, the 1-ounce Gold Eagle coin has its gold mixed with other alloys to make it more lunar.
 Not all coins are lunar.

 Also, not all gold coins are pure gold.
 For example, some coins we carry are with mixed with other alloys.
 Examples include the Eagle and Krugerrand.
 The Austrian Phil Harmonic coins are 99% pure gold.
 Gold bars are also 99.99% pure gold.

-How is the value of gold bullion determined?
+How is the value determined when you buy and sell gold bullion?